-Everyone is financially better off with a source of passive income, and retirement will be much more enjoyable if you don’t have to worry about money.
-Forms of passive income you may have in retirement include 401(k) plans, IRAs, pensions, Social Security and annuities.
-However, these may not be enough to finance the retirement you want.
+Forms of passive income you may have in retirement include 401(k) plans, IRAs, pensions, Social Security, and annuities.
+These sources can help you stay financially secure and enjoy your retirement without being concerned about money.
+However, this income may not be enough to finance the retirement you want.

 If you are looking for other passive income sources for retirement, you may want to consider real estate investing.
-Though many view real estate as an active investment that requires ongoing work, you can build a source of entirely passive income by investing in real estate today.
+Though real estate may seem like an active investment that requires ongoing work, you can build a source of entirely passive income through rental properties and other means.
+Investing in real estate for retirement is a strategic approach to gaining a consistent, tax-advantaged income source.
+With 1031 Crowdfunding, you can set up your retirement real estate investment in a few steps.

 What Is Passive Real Estate Investment?